tbyl/tbyl.github.io/_pages/about.md

 I am currently advised by Prof. Fengmao Lv at Tiggers Lab and have had the pleasure of working on several cutting-edge projects involving model generalization and multimodal tasks.

-You can find my CV here: 杨力's Curriculum Vitae.
+You can find my CV here: Li Yang's Curriculum Vitae.

 Email / Github / Wechat / CSDN